-In this age of terrorism, many post offices have become wary about sending anything though the mail that may be deemed dangerous.
+In this age of terrorism, many post offices are wary about sending anything though the mail that may be deemed dangerous.
 However,

-It is safe and legal to send oil through the mail.
-If the post office insists that you pay for hazardous shipping, or that the sample must go by ground rather than air, please give them our post office letter.
-It explains how Blackstone's oil kits — and the oil itself — meets all US Postal Regulations.
+If you are not using one of our kits to send in your oil: The post office should still accept your sample, because oil is not hazardous.
+If they insist that you pay for hazardous shipping, or that the sample must go by ground rather than air, please give them our post office letter (link below).
+It explains how our kits — and the oil itself — conform to US Postal Regulations.
 If they still resist accepting your sample, have them call us at 260/744-2380.
 We may not be able to change their mind, but we can try.

 We often receive samples from Canada, Great Britain, Australia, Mexico, and other countries without a problem.
 However, each country has its own rules and regulations regarding what can be sent through the mail.